Managing Your Healthcare

 2. Bring someone with you to your appointment.
 Another option is have a patient-advocate join your appointment.
 Some hospital systems offer patient-advocates.
 Contact your local Disability Rights Center as they may be able to connect you with an advocate for the appointment.
 There are also for-hire patient advocates on the National Association of Healthcare Advocacy website.

-4. If you don't feel comfortable with what a medical professional is recommending.
-Consider making an appointment with another doctor or medical professional for a second opinion.
+4. If you don't feel comfortable with what a medical professional is recommending, consider making an appointment with another doctor or medical professional for a second opinion.
+Your insurance can help you find additional doctors and coverage for this.

 5. If your health insurance company refuses to pay for a claim or ends your coverage, you have the right to appeal the decision.
+If coverage is to be denied or ended, you should receive a written notice of this with instructions on addressing the issue.
 There are two ways to appeal a health plan decision:

 Medications: Things you Should Know